-Though these undesired behaviors are not unique to children with autism, 59% of autistic individuals have engaged in harmful behavior at some point in their lives, including self-injury, aggressive behavior, and destructiveness.
+Repeatedly banging their head against the wall, destroying a piece of furniture, or pushing someone else for no apparent reason are all harmful behaviors.
+Though these undesired behaviors are not unique to children with autism, 44% of children diagnosed with autism have engaged in harmful behavior at some point in their lives, including self-injury, aggressive behavior, and destructiveness.

+Harmful behavior can be incredibly disruptive to an autistic child’s daily lives and to those of their families.
 They never know when your child will act out, how to calm them down, or if they’ll harm themselves or others.

-The once harmful behavior that controlled the life of your autistic child and the rest of their family is either subdued or completely gone, all thanks to ABA therapy.
+At Heartlinks, we have helped many families understand the underlying causes of their child’s harmful behavior.
+We’ve watched our young clients move beyond disruptive behavior and live fulfilling lives using individualized ABA therapy.
+The once harmful behavior that controlled the life of your autistic child and the rest of their family is either subdued or completely gone, thanks to ABA therapy.

-What are Common Harmful Behaviors in Autistic Children?
+What Are Common Harmful Behaviors in Autistic Children?

-The term ‘harmful behavior’ is a broad definition of any behavior exhibited by a child, whether autistic or not, that is detrimental to them, others, or their surroundings.
+The term ‘harmful behavior’ is a broad term that includes any behavior exhibited by a child, whether autistic or not, that is detrimental to them, others, or their surroundings.
+There are three sub-categories of harmful behavior: self-injurious, destructive, and aggressive.

-Self-Injurious Behavior:
+Self-Injurious Behavior

 Any behavior that results in physical harm to the child is considered self-injurious.
 Examples of this type include: